 RTA was the first transit system in the nation to sell naming rights sponsorships to its assets.
 The HealthLine is sponsored by the Cleveland Clinic and University Hospitals, two world-class medical centers and major employers on Euclid Avenue.

-Ridership is booming.
-The HealthLine posted a 48 percent increase in year one, and served more than 5 million customers in 2014, a 4.7 percent increase over 2013.
+Ridership is strong.
+The HealthLine posted a 48 percent increase in year one, and has served more than 4 million customers every year.

-In fact, in the six years (2008-2014) since opening, the HealthLine has served more than 29 million customers.
-Annual ridership has increased about 60 percent over the previous Number 6 bus line, which was RTA’s highest ridership bus line and was replaced by the HealthLine in 2008.
+In fact, since opening in October, 2008, the HealthLine has served more than 44 million customers.
+Annual ridership has increased about 60 percent over the previous Number 6 bus line, which was RTA’s highest ridership bus line and was replaced by the HealthLine

 Rail-Like image: “Fast, simple, safe, first-class”